Reviewed By: Scott R. Wehrly, MD

 Will You Need Reading Glasses After Cataract Surgery?

 There are many factors that your doctor will assess when determining a treatment plan and type of IOL right for you.
-These factors include overall eye health, presence of astigmatism, current prescription, and visual needs.
+These factors include overall eye health, the presence of astigmatism, current prescription, and visual needs.

 Enjoy a Life Free from Frames